 For new-build developments, expats can expect to pay roughly two percent on land registration fees.

-The maintenance fee, which covers the upkeep of the building, gardens and shared facilities, can either be a fixed rate or a rate depending on the size of the property.
-If purchasing a large property, this can become a significant cost, especially if it is unforeseen and if one year’s payment is demanded upfront.
+The maintenance fee, which covers the upkeep of the building, gardens and shared facilities, can either be a fixed rate or a rate dependant on the size of the property.
+If purchasing a large property, this can become a significant cost, especially if it is unforeseen and if one year’s payment is demanded up front.

 *The above is not legal advice and as property laws may change on a regular basis, expats considering buying property in Dubai should first seek appropriate legal advice.